lostleafstudio/lostleafstudio.github.io/content/privacy/cribbage-pegboard/index.md

 ## Security

-Because Cribbage Scoring Pegboard does not collect or transmit information, no user data is at risk of unauthorized access or disclosure.
+Because Cribbage Pegboard Tracker does not collect or transmit information, no user data is at risk of unauthorized access or disclosure.

 ## Changes to This Policy